-- management analysis and reporting is prepared in EUR; - EUR is used as a reference currency in telecommunication industry in the European Union; - Senior Notes are denominated in EUR.
+- management analysis and reporting is prepared in EUR; - EUR is used as a reference currency in telecommunication industry in the European Union; - The Group's Senior Notes are denominated in EUR.

 The translation into presentation currency of the financial statements of each entity is described under Note 2.2 below.